sinister-kid/voidstranger_vita/README.md

 You can use YoyoLoader to optimize the apk, but asset externalization will not work.
 First launch will take... some time.
 After that the time is around ~1min

-Optimized all surfaces ingame, whose can be performance killing on Vita.
+-Optimized all surfaces ingame, whose can be performance killing on Vita.
-Reduced some "particle" effects that made fps go below 10fps, and subtituded some instanced particles with gpu particles system.
+-Reduced some "particle" effects that made fps go below 10fps, and subtituded some instanced particles with gpu particles system.
-Changed masive object instantiation and destruction on late game places to divite it across frames or cap it directly.
+-Changed masive object instantiation and destruction on late game places to divite it across frames or cap it directly.
-Reduced sound and music file sizes (resampling all WAVS to 31000, reencoding all OGGS, encoding the biggers WAV to OGG) Restored "REST SHUTDOWN" behaviour thas was not included in regular release (as an option in menu Settings->Controls->Misc) so restarting the game is not needed at some points.
+-Reduced sound and music file sizes (resampling all WAVS to 31000, reencoding all OGGS, encoding the biggers WAV to OGG) -Restored "REST SHUTDOWN" behaviour thas was not included in regular release (as an option in menu Settings->Controls->Misc) so restarting the game is not needed at some points.
 Game takes some time to launch, so just in case not wanting the extra waiting.
-Implemented proper "game_end" on loader (yoyoloader), so it prevents save settings corruption.
+-Implemented proper "game_end" on loader (yoyoloader), so it prevents save settings corruption.
 (For settings to save exiting ingame is needed, trhought the menu "Quit Game" entry or holding "Select")
-Changed global variables acces on random scripts (very random) Storing csv in ini string for faster launch time (credits) Gamepad sprite buttons forced to show the SONY ones.
+-Changed global variables acces on random scripts (very random) -Storing csv in ini string for faster launch time (credits) -Gamepad sprite buttons forced to show the SONY ones.
 Also edited the "OPTIONS" sprite to be more like a Vita "START" button.

 Credits to EzDzzIt for the csv to GM string idea.
 To Rinnegatamante for YoyoLoader, I only striped code and added a few thing.